Important Art by Pauline Boty

 In The Only Blonde in the World, Monroe is a figure who is at a distance from herself.
 Rather than a real person, with thoughts, opinions, flaws and desires, Monroe is presented simply as an abstract fantasy, the epitome of femininity and sexual attractiveness.
 The title, "The Only Blonde in the World", suggests that Monroe is the standard by which all other (blonde) women are judged.
 Boty's ironic title mocks its own ludicrousness, exposing the way in which so many beautiful women are positioned as similar fantasies by the profoundly misogynist and heteronormative society of the early 1960s.

-Oil paint on canvas - The Tate St Ives, UK
+Oil paint on canvas - Tate St. Ives, United Kingdom

 My Colouring Book